How Long Does A Hard Inquiry Affect Your Credit Score?

 The Takeaway

-There will always be a slight movement of a few points downwards on your credit score when lenders pull your credit report while you are shopping for loans or credit cards.
+There will always be a slight movement of a few points downward on your credit score when lenders pull your credit report while you are shopping for loans or credit cards.
 A single relatively fresh investigation generally will not bring your ratings down significantly unless your credit record is already subpar.
 And the effects come down to a stop in roughly six months.
 Using the tips outlined here, you can apply for the necessary credit and get approved while avoiding a significant drop in your credit score due to the presence of hard inquiries.